 As a teacher, Jully was the musical coordinator of a project called NDO - Development Nucleus for Orchestra.
 She has taught violin and viola in-studio class settings for children between 6 and 17 years old, in addition to teaching private lessons.

-In 2011, Jully was appointed as the violist of the Oliver Toni String Quartet, and with this group she received the Revelation Award granted by the Ariana String Quartet.
-The ensemble was invited to be the resident quartet at the PRIMA project, founded and directed by Alex Klein, principal Oboe of the Chicago Symphony Orchestra.
-During this time, all quartet members taught both private and group lessons for children and teenagers in eleven different cities, focusing on string repertoire for chamber music and orchestra.
-Jully currently studies under Ken Aiso in the Performance Certificate Program at La Sierra University.
+In 2011, Jully was appointed as the violist of the Oliver Toni String Quartet, and with this group, she received the Revelation Award granted by the Ariana String Quartet.
+The group was invited to be the resident quartet at the PRIMA project, founded and directed by Alex Klein, former principal oboe of the Chicago Symphony Orchestra.
+During this time, all quartet members taught both private and group lessons for children and teenagers in eleven different cities, focusing on strings, chamber music, and orchestra.

 Currently residing in Riverside, CA, Jully is an active and sought-after violist, regularly playing a variety of gigs in both chamber and large ensembles.